karkman/MBDP_Genomics_2022/Practicals/README.md

 ```

-se precisar:
-You can check the status of your job with:  /scratch/project_2005590/RAWDATA
+You can check the status of your job with:  **didn't work

 ```bash
 squeue -l -u $USER